Nuts For Babies: When To Introduce, Benefits, And Recipes

 Is It Safe To Feed Nuts To Babies?

 Nuts may usually be safe for babies when fed in age-appropriate ways.
 However, considering their allergenic nature, experts advise consulting a pediatrician before introducing nuts in baby food recipes.
 It is preeminent if the baby has other food allergies or has a family history of allergies (1).
-Some of the nuts you may give to babies are cashews, walnuts, almonds, hazelnut, pistachio, pecans, and peanuts.
+You may consider cashews, walnuts, hazelnut, pistachio, pecans, peanuts, and almonds for babies.

 When Should You Introduce Nuts To Babies?